protontypes/open-sustainable-technology/README.md

 - [GridCal](https://github.com/SanPen/GridCal) - Aims to be a complete platform for power systems research and simulation.
 - [pyehub](https://gitlab.com/energyincities/python-ehub) - A Python-based, modular and nestable implementation of the Energy Hub model (balancing demand and supply, system capacity sizing and network flows using Mixed-Integer Linear Programming).
 - [origin](https://github.com/energywebfoundation/origin) - A set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates.
-- [Grid Singularity Energy Exchange Engine (D3A)](https://github.com/gridsingularity/d3a) - An interface and codebase to model, simulate, optimize and (coming soon) download and deploy a grid-aware energy exchange.
+- [Grid Singularity Energy Exchange Engine (D3A)](https://github.com/gridsingularity/gsy-e) - An interface to download and deploy interconnected, grid-aware energy marketplaces.
 - [Backbone](https://gitlab.vtt.fi/backbone/backbone) - A generic energy network optimization tool written in GAMS.
 - [APIS](https://github.com/SonyCSL/APIS) - Build a microgrid that utilizes variable renewable energy as the main power source and enhances the resilience of the power system.
 - [pymgrid](https://github.com/Total-RD/pymgrid) - A Python library to generate and simulate a large number of microgrids.